 In 1894, when artist James Earle Fraser completed his model of the End of the Trail (see photo above), American civilization stretched from shore to shore.
 Most Euro-Americans believed the frontier period was over and that such progress was inevitable.
 Many viewed Native Americans as part of the past, a vanishing race with no place in the twentieth century.
 Popular literature unfairly portrayed Native Americans as “savages,” noble or otherwise.
 Fraser’s the End of the Trail reflects this sad and cruel legacy: a nineteenth century native warrior defeated and bound for oblivion — frozen in time.

-Stevie wore this belt from 1985-90 and can be seen in the vast majority of photos taken during those years, including many TV and concert appearances, including his last.
+Stevie wore this concho belt and End of the Trail buckle from 1985-90, and it can be seen in the vast majority of photos taken during those years, including many TV and concert appearances, including his last.